cpq/bare-metal-programming-guide/README.md

 - a network library that understands HTTP

 We will use [Mongoose Network Library](https://github.com/cesanta/mongoose) which implements all of that in a single file.
+It is a dual-licensed library (GPLv2/commercial) that was designed to make network embedded development fast and easy.

-So, copy [mongoose.c](https://raw.githubusercontent.com/cesanta/mongoose/master/mongoose.c) and [mongoose.h](https://raw.githubusercontent.com/cesanta/mongoose/master/mongoose.h)
+So, copy
+[mongoose.c](https://raw.githubusercontent.com/cesanta/mongoose/master/mongoose.c)
+and
+[mongoose.h](https://raw.githubusercontent.com/cesanta/mongoose/master/mongoose.h)